rtisma/hibernate-native-json/README.md

 hibernate-jackson
 =================

-Persist an Object to JSON in database (using hibernate custom field)
+Persist an Object to JSON into database table filed (declared as a string column) (using hibernate custom type)

+Using the jackson object mappper to do a fast serialize/deserialize an json string representation

+Check the src/test folder to see a full example

+### Exemple with a Simple Object

 Create your own implementation by extends JacksonUserType

 ```
+//Need to be serializable to manage the different case scenario of the user type
+public class Label implements Serializable{

+    private String value;
+    private String lang;

+    public Label() {
+    }

+    ...getter/setter
+}

 public class LabelUserType extends JacksonUserType {
      @Override
     public Class returnedClass() {